BiancoRoyal/node-red-contrib-modbus/README.md

 * stress tested with Node-RED v0.17.5 and Node.js v6 LTS
 * works with queueing per unit and round robin scheduling
-* Node.JS 4.x is supported in v1.x
+* Node.JS 4.x is supported with v1.x
 * prepared for the next LTS of Node.js v8.x

 # Install